What is malaria?

 Malaria can affect anyone, but pregnant women are particularly at risk.
 Malaria can be severe in pregnant women and can increase the risk of miscarriage, premature birth and stillbirth.
 Young children are also at high risk, and can become rapidly ill when infected.

 If you are travelling to a malaria-infected area, you should take antimalarial medication.
 Medication must be taken before, during and after travel.
-Your doctor or travel clinic can tell you if an area you plan to visit is affected, and provide you with a prescription.
+Visit your doctor or a travel clinic 4 to 6 weeks before you plan to travel to see if an area you plan to visit is affected, and to get a prescription if needed.

-Some malaria medications, such as chloroquine, are considered safe to take during pregnancy and breastfeeding.
+Some malaria medicines, such as chloroquine, are considered safe to take during pregnancy and breastfeeding.
 Others are not.

 To avoid mosquito bites:

-- stay indoors at dusk and dawn, when mosquitos are most active
+- stay indoors at dusk and dawn, when mosquitoes are most active

 - stay in a screened or air-conditioned room, or sleep under a mosquito net treated with permethrin

 - wear covered footwear outside and loose, light-coloured clothing that covers your body